kmwang123/cme211-notes/lecture-21/lecture-21.md

   auto b = a; // copy or reference?

+//modify elements of a
   for (unsigned int i = 0; i < 3; i++) {
     for (unsigned int j = 0; j < 3; j++) {
       a[i][j] = 2.;
     }
   }
+//print out both a and b
   std::cout << "a b" << std::endl;
   std::cout << "---" << std::endl;
   for (unsigned int i = 0; i < 3; i++) {